Quick start Low Carb Ketogenic Diet guide:

 It’s called low carb, high fat for a reason.
 You replace carbohydrate calories with fat calories (not protein).
-This diet keeps you in ketosis for enhanced weight loss and performance, as well as cancer fighting properties.
+This diet keeps you in ketosis for enhanced weight loss and performance, as well as cancer-fighting properties.
 See books and video references below.
 Add butter to vegetables and dry meats instead of gravy, which has flour.
-Cook collards and turnip greens with ham hocks, fat back, pig tails, and bacon grease like your grandmother did.
-Eat regular not lean meat and regular ground beef, not lean hamburger.
+Cook collards and turnip greens with ham hocks, fatback, pigtails, and bacon grease like your grandmother did.
+Eat regular not lean meat and regular ground beef, not a lean hamburger.

-It’s ok to fry food in healthy fats like lard, butter (grass fed if you can afford it–not margarine), beef tallow, (again like your grandmother did), or coconut oil rather than artificially processed vegetable oils like corn, safflower, soy, canola.
-The vegetable oils, except olive, avocado, and coconut, are too high in omga 6 fats and are harmful, cause cancer.
+It’s ok to fry food in healthy fats like lard, butter (grass-fed if you can afford it–not margarine), beef tallow, (again like your grandmother did), or coconut oil rather than artificially processed vegetable oils like corn, safflower, soy, canola.
+The vegetable oils, except olive, avocado, and coconut, are too high in omega 6 fats and are harmful, and cause cancer.
 That’s right, the opposite of what the government has been telling you for the past 40 years, namely to substitute saturated animal fats with polyunsaturated vegetable oils.
-Well it was the wrong advice.
+Well, it was the wrong advice.
 See Nina Teicholz video below.
 Just don’t batter the food first.
 Remember nothing with flour.

-Milk has carbohydrate namely lactose so it needs to be limited.
+Milk has carbohydrates namely lactose so it needs to be limited.
 Watch the carbs 11 to 12 gm per 8 oz portion.
 If you do drink some milk make it whole, not reduced fat.
-Fat free milk causes far more weight gain than whole milk.
+Fat-free milk causes far more weight gain than whole milk.

-What about alcohol?– beer: way too much carbohydrate; wine: better but limit; hard liquor: ok, very little carbohydrate in hard liquor.
+What about alcohol?– beer: way too much carbohydrate; wine: better but limited; hard liquor: ok, very little carbohydrate in hard liquor.